-Your convection oven is equipped with two wire racks and has three rack positions (see diagram, page 17).
+Your convection oven is equipped with two wire racks and has four rack positions (see diagram, page 17).
 The racks can be easily removed and arranged at various levels.
 For best results when using the oven for conventional baking, do not use more than one rack at a time.

-Set the function knob to BAKE.

-- Set the temperature knob as specified in reference chart, pages 21-22, or according to your recipe. - Set the timer, if desired, for up to 120 minutes.
+- Set the Function knob to Bake. - Set the Temperature knob as specified in reference chart or according to your recipe. - Set the Timer, if desired, for up to 1 hour and 20 minutes.
 If the baking time is less than 20 minutes, first turn the timer clockwise past the 20-minute mark and turn it back to the desired time.
 If a longer baking time is required, turn the timer directly to the desired time. - If not using the timer, set timer to OVEN ON position. - Always use a potholder or oven mitt when removing hot food from the oven.